-Tenants and Workers United builds the power of the low-income community of color – primarily immigrants – to create changes that positively impact the quality of their (our!) lives in Northern Virginia.
-We organize and support people to be agents of change in their own lives by addressing the issues most important.
+Tenants and Workers United builds power of low-income communities of color – primarily immigrants – to create changes that positively impact the quality of our lives in Northern Virginia.
+We organize and support people to be agents of change in their own lives by addressing the issues they care about.

 Youth leaders are at the heart of our work.

 Tenants and Workers United, their youth arm, Alexandria United Teens and Advancement Project released a new report June 9th, 2016 analyzing Alexandria City Public Schools (ACPS) discipline data at a restorative justice community forum.
 The report, Restorative Justice Now!
 A Community Review of Alexandria City Public Schools’ Implementation of Restorative Justice, sheds light on racial discipline disparities and recommends next steps to fully implement restorative justice practices.